Prep sports: WIAA outlines resumption of summer athletic activities

-The Wisconsin Interscholastic Athletic Association has released guidance and recommendations for high schools across the state to resume summertime athletic activities beginning July 1.
+The Wisconsin Interscholastic Athletic Association released guidance and recommendations for high schools across the state to resume summertime athletic activities that began July 1.

 The guidelines were produced and reviewed by the collaborative efforts and contributions of the doctors on the WIAA Sports Medical Advisory Committee, the WIAA Executive Staff, the Wisconsin Department of Health Services, the Department of Public Instruction and the office of Gov. Tony Evers.